 Additionally, here are some creative ideas for incorporating vegetable pickles into your meals:

-- Burgers: Elevate your burger game by adding quick pickled red onions, jalapeños, or bread-and-butter pickles.
+1. Burgers: Upgrade your burger game by adding quick pickled red onions, jalapeños, or bread-and-butter pickles.
 The tangy crunch pairs perfectly with the juicy burger patties.

-- Taco/Nacho Toppers: Sprinkle quick-pickled radishes, fresnos, or red onions over your favorite tacos.
-They not only provide a refreshing contrast to the savory and spicy taco fillings, they add a flair of sophistication to a simple meal.
+2. Taco/Nacho Toppers: Sprinkle quick-pickled radishes, fresnos, or red onions over your favorite tacos.
+They not only provide a refreshing contrast to the savory and spicy taco fillings, but they also add a flair of sophistication to a simple meal.

-- Salads: Toss quick-pickled vegetables into salads for an extra burst of flavor, color and texture.
+3. Salads: Toss quick-pickled vegetables into salads for an extra burst of flavor, color, and texture.
 Try pickled beets, cauliflower, sweet peppers, or green beans to liven up your greens.

 In the same way as above, feel free to get creative and experiment with different pickling combinations.
-Any quick pickled vegetable can turn ordinary dishes into culinary adventures and are a delightful addition to your kitchen repertoire.
+Quick pickled veggies can turn ordinary dishes into culinary adventures and is a delightful addition to your kitchen repertoire.

 Any Veggie, Any Day